smart decision-making under pressure

 Although they may seem independent, these systems constantly interact, influencing each other in the decision-making process.
 Other regions of the brain also contribute, highlighting the intricate nature of decision-making neuroscience.

-Factors that Influence Decision-Making
+Factors that influence decision-making

 Beyond the brain science, there are many factors that can influence decision-making:

-• Time Pressure: When faced with a limited amount of time, people tend to rely on their intuition and existing knowledge rather than weighing the pros and cons of all the possible choices.
+• Time pressure: When faced with a limited amount of time, people tend to rely on their intuition and existing knowledge rather than weighing the pros and cons of all the possible choices.
 As a result, they may choose the familiar option or go with their gut instinct, regardless of whether it’s the most logical decision.

-• Social Pressure: Social pressure also plays a role in decision-making.
+• Social pressure: Social pressure also plays a role in decision-making.
 According to one study, people are more likely to make socially responsible decisions when they are in a public setting, whereas being in a private setting makes it easier to follow their own desires and impulses.
 A separate study demonstrated that people are more likely to make a risky decision after being told that their peers had made a similar choice.
 This phenomenon can be explained by the concept of "social proof," which states that individuals tend to conform to the behavior of others—even when it involves risk—when they are uncertain about what action to take.

 • Emotions: Emotions can cause us to make snap decisions, such as when we act out of fear or anger, or to take longer to consider our options when we feel overwhelmed or uncertain.
 Additionally, emotions can make us biased towards certain outcomes, causing us to make decisions based on how they will make us feel rather than the potential consequences.
 Understanding the role that emotions play in decision-making is crucial for making informed choices that are best for us in the long run.